Long Beach, Tofino and the middle of nowhere

 Where I stayed

-Just beyond the deers we found our great view that we had been looking for and got out of the car to snap a few shots
+Just beyond the deer we found our great view that we had been looking for and got out of the car to snap a few shots.
+Ucluelet is absolutely stunning when you have a view of the water

 We left Ucluelet and headed towards Tofino.
 To get there, you must drive through the Pacific Rim National Park, which is amazing.
 We stopped at Long Beach, which I guess is really what people are talking about when they refer to Tofino as being breathtaking.
 It was still pretty early in the morning and a bit cool out so we were almost completely alone on the beach.
 The tide was out a bit and the sun was shining.
 We walked along the damp sand, watching the birds wade in the tide pools and the surfers ride the rolling white-edged waves.